Burrowing Owl Protection

 Recent estimates by the Institute for Bird Populations suggest that the Burrowing Owl is declining throughout the state.
 The San Francisco Bay Area, historically one of four primary Burrowing Owl nesting areas in California, has suffered steep population declines in recent years.
 Once a common sight in the Bay Area, the number of these owls has now declined to only forty pairs.

-Our Environmental Advocate, Shani Kleinhaus, and the Environmental Action Committee have been diligently advocating for the preservation, restoration and enhancement of the Burrowing Owl and its habitat in our cities along the bay.
+Our Environmental Advocate (Shani Kleinhaus), Burrowing Owl Project Manager (Josh McCluskey), and the Environmental Action Committee have been diligently advocating for the preservation, restoration and enhancement of the Burrowing Owl and its habitat in our cities along the bay.

 Help Burrowing Owls © Tom Grey

 • SCVAS organized the Burrowing Owl Advocates to preserve and enhance local burrowing owl populations.
 Contact our SCVAS Environmental Advocate at email@example.com to volunteer and speak or write to advocate the land protection, monitor owl populations, and educate the public about the plight of the Burrowing Owl.

 • You can help with these or other projects that interest you by becoming a Volunteer for Conservation.
 We have many ways that you can help from simply speaking out as part of our Conservation Action Alert Network to joining our Environmental Action Committee (EAC).